Amazon Hank

 Enduring Appeal

-Hank takes a deeply-connected piece of urban infrastructure and breathes new life into it, offering a low-carbon, healthy workplace environment for the Amazon community.
+Hank takes a deeply-connected piece of urban infrastructure and breathes new life into it, offering a healthy workplace environment for the Amazon community.
 The design team’s thoughtful space planning, imaginative interventions, and the repurposing of old materials ensures this New York City landmark’s enduring appeal.